Good nematode control begins with identifying an infestation and determining the species and population size.

 The result: PCN infestations are identified with highly accurate type analysis in the field.

 In some instances, DNA techniques are also used.
-HLB has special PCR tests that can be used to establish with certainty an infection with Meloidogyne chitwoodi or Meloidogyne fallax or a mixed infection of both.
+HLB has special PCR tests that can be used to establish an infection with certainty with Meloidogyne chitwoodi or Meloidogyne fallax or a mixed infection of both.
 This makes these analyses highly reliable so that the best advice can be provided.